jbakse/site_builder/content/3D/index.md

 ## 3D Forms

 > It is not hard to understand modern art.
-If it hangs on a wall it's a painting, and if you can walk around it it's a painting
+If it hangs on a wall it's a painting, and if you can walk around it it's a sculpture

 Tom Stoppard, author of [Rosencrantz & Guildenstern are Dead](Rosencrantz & Guildenstern Are Dead){attrib}